sickle-in-africa/ontology-matching/README.md

 To create the enviroment, simply type:
 ```
-conda env create -f environment.yml
+conda env create -f ontology-conda-enviroment.yml
 ```

-Finally, before running the code you must create som directories inside `ontology-matching`:
+Finally, before running the code you must create some directories inside `ontology-matching`:
 * `input-data/`
 * `output-data/`

-input-data must contain the input files from the test suite as specified above.
-Output data can be empty at this stage.
+input-data must contain the input files from the test suite as specified above. `output-data` can be empty at this stage.

 Make the main script executable with
 ```